averyhorvath/quantum_research/README.md

     * run this command in terminal to install the required python modules*

+# quantum_research

 MANY BODY
 ====
-Number of particles that were measured ranged from N = 2 to N = 20 skipping by 2.
+The number of particles that were used to take measurements during this experiment ranged from N = 2 to N = 20, skipping by 2.
 Each pair possessed a bare value of 0.2, 1, 2, 3, 4, or 6.

+The script does as follows:
-* The CSV was sorted such that data with the same N value was organized together
+* The CSV containing the mechanical data, which is not included due to this being innovative research measurements, was sorted such that data measurements for the same number of fermions was grouped together
-* Each N data group was sorted by bare value
+* Each of these data groups was sorted by increasing bare value
 * The following nested for loop:
     `for key in sort.keys():`
         `data = sort[key]`